Identifying and Shaping Organizational Culture

 Symbolic culture changing actions will include top management leading by example, holding ceremonial events to reward those whose actions and performance exemplify the new culture change, and by participating in employee training programs to stress strategic priorities, values, ethical principles, and cultural norms.
 Every gathering is an opportunity to reinforce and ingrain values, praise good deeds, expound on the merits of the new culture, and to refer to instances of how the new work practices and operating approaches have worked to good advantages.

-See also The Cultural Context of Organizations
+See also The 'Hows' and 'Why' of Culture

 Changing a problem culture is not one that will happen overnight.
 It takes time for a new culture to emerge and prevail.
 This is why it is necessary for management to take each and every opportunity to convince employees of the need for the culture change and to communicate to them how new attitudes, behaviors, and new practices will facilitate the interests of the entire organization.